Sydney Thunder captain Alex Blackwell has become the first woman in the 159-year history of NSW cricket to be elected to the board.

 Alex Blackwell was formally endorsed at a recent Ordinary General Meeting of Cricket NSW members.

-Cricket NSW chief executive Andrew Jones thanked the members for choosing such a highly credentialed candidate and congratulated Ms Blackwell on her elevation.
+Cricket NSW chief executive Andrew Jones thanked the members for choosing such a highly credentialed candidate and congratulated Alex Blackwell on her elevation.

 “Alex is Australia’s most capped female player, a storied NSW and Australian captain and the winner of no fewer than 22 international and domestic titles,” Mr Jones said.